skillrepos/copilot-hands-on/labs.md

 ![testing explanation](./images/cdd113.png?raw=true "testing explanation")

 7. Let's see what the shortcut command would do.
-In the chat dialog enter "/tests" and then Enter.
+In the main chat interface, enter "/tests" and then Enter.
 Copilot will want to add the *@workspace* agent onto the command.
 Just remove the *@workspace* from the beginning of the command. **Do not hit enter yet**.
 ```
 /tests
 ```